-Activity Timeframe Responsible Party Measurable Goal Require SWPPPs for land disturbance >1/2 acre: Ongoing Town of Caroline Implement Stormwater Law (Local Law 2-2007) and IDDE Law (Local Law 2-2008).
-Review and certify SWPPP: Track the number of SWPPPs reviewed.
-Ongoing TCSWCD Review 100% of SWPPP submitted Educate contractors: Provide training to contractors installing driveway culverts.
+Activity Timeframe Measurable Goal Require SWPPPs for land disturbance >1/2 acre: Ongoing Implement Local Law and review on annual basis to make necessary updates/changes Review and certify SWPPP: Track the number of SWPPPs reviewed.
+Ongoing Review 100% of SWPPP submitted Educate contractors: Provide training to contractors installing driveway culverts.
 The County maintains a list of contractors, which they sub-contract with to install driveway culverts on County Roads.
 In order to be added to this list, the contractor must attend training provided by the Highway Department.
-The training covers the requirements set forth in the SPDES General Permit (GP-0-15-003).
-Yearly TCSWCD Hold one training annually.
+The training covers the requirements set forth in GP-0-15-003.
+Yearly Hold one training annually.
 Review and modify the training, if necessary the training materials.
 Hydroseeding of open road ditches: volume of grass seed (lb), hydroseed material.
-Ongoing Town of Caroline Hydroseed 100% of open road ditches after cleaning Purchase of Hydroseeder: County purchased a used hydroseeder from TCSWCD in order to hydroseed road ditches immediately following cleaning.
-Completed County Provide necessary equipment Town Law: Prohibit and enforce runoff with pollutants of concern as described in depth in the law's text from construction sites.
-Ongoing 10 Town of Caroline; TCSWCD Eliminate any construction site runoff that does not comply with Stormwater Law (Local Law 2-2007) and IDDE Law (Local Law 2-2008).
+Ongoing Hydroseed 100% of open road ditches after cleaning Purchase of Hydroseeder: County purchased a used hydroseeder from TCSWCD in order to hydroseed road ditches immediately following cleaning.
+Ongoing Town Law: Prohibit and enforce runoff with pollutants of concern as described in depth in the law's text from construction sites.
+As soon as the law is approved it will be Ongoing Eliminate any construction site runoff that does not comply with the new town law.